rgbkrk/atom-achievements/README.md

 Achievements can be triggered using the `achievement:unlock` event:

 ```
-atom.emit "achievement:unlock", name: "Used a tutorial!"
+atom.emit "achievement:unlock", msg: "Used a tutorial!"
 ```

 ## ROADMAP